New Game (former Reset)

 Plays a game from a record file.
 A popup dialog prompts you for the filename.
 If the file contains more than one game, a second popup dialog displays a list of games (with information drawn from their PGN tags, if any), and you can select the one you want.

 The game file parser will accept PGN (portable game notation), or in fact almost any file that contains moves in algebraic notation.
 Notation of the form P@f7 is accepted for piece-drops in bughouse games; this is a nonstandard extension to PGN.
 If the file includes a PGN position (FEN tag), or a WinBoard position diagram bracketed by "[--" and "--]" before the first move, the game starts from that position.
 Text enclosed in parentheses, square brackets, or curly braces is assumed to be commentary and is displayed in a pop-up window.
 Any other text in the file is ignored.
-PGN variations (enclosed in parentheses) appear in the comment popup amongst genuine comments; to walk the variation tree, you have to right-click them in this window.
-This will cause WinBoard to load them as the current line.
-You can revert to the previous line with the Revert command.
-(Beware!
-Currently WinBoard’s PGN parser is limited to 3 levels of nesting in variations.)
+PGN variations (enclosed in parentheses) are treated as comments; WinBoard is not able to walk variation trees.
 The nonstandard PGN tag

 [Variant "varname"] functions similarly to the variant command-line option, allowing games in certain chess variants to be loaded.
-Note that it has to appear before any FEN tag!
 There is also a heuristic to recognize chess variants from the

 Event tag, by looking for the strings that the Internet Chess Servers put there when saving variant ("wild") games.